-The word ‘ferrous’ comes from the Latin word ferrum, which means, ‘containing iron’.
+The word ‘ferrous’ comes from the Latin word ferrum, which means, ‘containing iron.’
 One sure way to tell if a metal is ferrous is to test for magnetic properties.
 Ferrous metals are generally magnetic by nature and have high tensile strength, making them ideal in construction.

-Any form of iron and steel are considered as ferrous metals.
+Any form of iron and steel are considered ferrous metals.
 Small amounts of other elements can be added to iron and steel to get the desired property.
 For example, copper is added to steel to increase corrosion resistance.
 Adding nickel to steel increases strength and toughness, and is a property of stainless steel.
-The small amounts of each metal do not change the composition of steel to a non-ferrous metal, however, only into an alloy steel.
+The small amounts of each metal do not change the composition of steel to non-ferrous metal, however, only into alloy steel.

 The most common ferrous metals are cast iron, wrought iron, alloy steel, and carbon steel, also referred to as structural steel.
 Iron predates steel by hundreds of years.
 The latter being an alloy, invented by adding the former with carbon.
 Tensile, ductile, durable, and strong, iron is a heavy but soft material, with high thermal conductivity.
 Though for the most part, in terms of usage, iron has been replaced by its offspring, steel, a harder metal.

-Worldwide, carbon steel is the backbone of building and construction, and quite possibly the most widely used material by engineers and in construction.
+Worldwide, carbon steel is the backbone of building and construction, and is quite possibly the most widely used material by engineers and in construction.
 Some of the tallest skyscrapers in the world are built with heavy carbon steel.
 Ships and shipping containers, trains and train tracks, industrial piping, automobiles, trucks, fencing, nails, tools, and much more are made with ferrous metals.

 With the exception of wrought iron (because of its purity) and stainless steel (because it’s at least 10% chromium when exposed to the elements), ferrous metal is subject to rust and corrosion.
 All ferrous metals must be anodized if it is to be exposed to the elements.
 On the other hand, the magnetic properties of ferrous metal are prized for sorting and recycling in the scrap metal industry and are even better for attaching postcards and grocery lists to refrigerator doors.